moweonlee/vscode-jupyter-file-explorer/README.md

 Jupyter File Explorer is a Visual Studio Code extension that allows you to browse and edit files on a remote Jupyter Server directly from your VS Code environment.

+Original source code of this project came from https://github.com/supdizh/vscode-ext-jupyter-file-editor

 ## Features

 - Connect to a remote Jupyter Server